 Tzatziki is more like art than science.
 The amount of lemon juice used, of dill, of lime juice, of salt, of garlic, everything is up for interpretation.

-For just the recipe, see the page here, or see it after the jump (more link).
+For just the recipe, see the page here.

 Wheeler's Dill-icious tzatziki